DevExpress/dotnet-eud/interface-elements-for-desktop/articles/rich-text-editor/pictures-and-text-boxes/insert-a-picture.md

 * Tagged Image Format (*.tif, *.tiff)
 * Microsoft Enhanced Metafile (*.emf)
 * Windows  Metafile (*.wmf)
+* Scalable Vector Graphics (*.svg)

+>[!NOTE]
+>SVG images are preserved as vector graphics when you export documents to Open XML formats (DOCX, DOTX, DOTM, DOCM).
+When exporting to non-Open XML formats, SVG images are rasterized.

 To insert a picture into your document, position the caret to the desired location and on the **Insert** [tab](../text-editor-ui/ribbon-interface.md), in the **Illustrations** group, click the **Picture** button.